AnalogSense/universal-analog-plugin/README.md

 † I don't own this keyboard, so I've not had a chance to test it, but it should work.

-‡ The firmware currently only supports polling individual keys, which can lead to lag and missed inputs given the sheer amount of keys to scan.
+‡ The official firmware only supports polling individual keys, which can lead to lag and missed inputs given the sheer amount of keys to scan, but you can use [custom firmware with full analog report functionality](https://analogsense.org/firmware/).